Ua

 Working with complex inner relationships

-The following annotated transcript comes from our tenth webinar with a group of Ukrainian psychologists and psychotherapists who want to use Clean Language and Symbolic Modelling to support themselves and their clients living through the horrors of war.
-The aim of these demonstrations is for us to facilitate ‘live’ sessions of Symbolic Modelling which can be used for others to learn from.
+The aim of these demonstrations is for us to facilitate ‘live’ sessions of how we use the process.
 The annotation gives some idea of what we take into account in deciding which Clean Language question to ask, and when.

 Other transcripts from this series are available here.